PingOne Advanced Identity Cloud

 The journey communicates to the user what they’re authorizing when they approve the transaction, and gives them the means to approve (or reject) the operation.

-For example, if the transaction involves a withdrawal from the user’s bank account, you could configure a multi-factor authentication journey that displays "Confirm $100 withdrawal from Online Bank?" with Yes and No options for a push notification to a registered device, or sends a one-time password to a registered device with a similar message.
+For example, if the transaction involves a withdrawal from the user’s bank account, you could configure a multi-factor authentication journey that displays "Confirm $100 withdrawal from Example Bank?" with Yes and No options for a push notification to a registered device, or sends an OTP to a registered device with a similar message.

 Configure the journey in the same realm as the policy.